강의

 Section 7.
 Server Actions

-We'll explore Server Actions, which generated a hot response when they were first released.
+We'll explore Server Actions, which sparked heated reactions when they were first introduced.

-We'll look at how to use Server Actions to add or delete data, and even how to handle loading states and error states.
+We'll learn how to add or delete data using Server Actions and handle loading states and error states.

 Section 7.
 Server Actions